schuhschuh/AnimationToolkit/README.md

 installers for Intel-based Apple computers running Mac OS X >=10.7 are provided.
 The Animation Toolkit has to be [built from sources](#building-the-software-from-sources) on other platforms.

+To be able to process video files, the `ffmpeg` command of [FFmpeg][10] must be installed.
+For example, download the [FFmpeg Static Builds by tessus][11] for Mac OS X and extract the archive to `/opt/animationtoolkit/bin`.
+Therefore, you will need the [7zX][12] archiving tool.

 <a id="basic-tools"></a>